 Retreats are quite open and you can come for all or part of the scheduled time; a day or part day.

-Accommodation may be available for just part of a retreat but is sometimes shared.
+Accommodation may be available for just part of a retreat.
+We try to offer single accommodation but it sometimes requires sharing.

 Please be sensitive to those who are already here when you arrive and join the Noble Silence.
 If there is sitting meditation in session it is best if you wait until it has finished.
 The end of that period would be a good time to introduce yourself to the monk leading the retreat.